-Description:

-If \$arqs is one argument, it specifies a list of instfilters to be set.
+Description: If \$args is one argument, it specifies a list of instfilters to be set.
 Every filter must be an XOTcl proc/instproc within the object scope.
 If \$args it has more argument, the first one specifies the action.
 Possible values are assign, get, add or delete, it modifies the current settings as indicated.
 For more details, check the tutorial.

-Return: if \$args return empty current instfilters, otherwise empty filterName: filter name of a registered filter Arguments:
+Return: if \$args return empty current instfilters, otherwise empty guard: set of conditions to execute the filter